lsyang1111/Cat-Behavior-Monitor/README.md

 Follow this YouTube Tutorial by [NVIDIA Developer](https://www.youtube.com/watch?v=bcM5AQSAzUY&feature=youtu.be), which shows the process for seting up objection detection environment on jetson nano.

 ### 2. Using AWS CLI to upload file to AWS S3
-Follow this [AWS tutorial](https://aws.amazon.com/tw/getting-started/tutorials/backup-to-s3-cli/), which shows how to make a unigque AWS access key to each device, and other controll command(download/upload).
+Follow this [AWS tutorial](https://aws.amazon.com/tw/getting-started/tutorials/backup-to-s3-cli/), which shows how to make a unique AWS access key to each device, and other controll command(download/upload).

 ### 3. Save camera image with timestamp in filename.
 Revise demo code(detectnet-camera).
 If detections Class-ID is 17(cat) and it is the first detection within this sec, then save image with timestamp and upload it.